Teresita Fernandez, Soil Horizon at Lehmann Maupin Gallery

-Teresita Fernandez in ‘From a Whisper to a Scream’ at Lehmann Maupin Gallery
+Teresita Fernandez Sculpture at Lehmann Maupin Gallery

 Shortly after Teresita Fernandez made this rainbow made of acrylic cubes, she exhibited it with other sculpture to create a beautiful, stylized garden from man-made materials.
 With water as a theme, Fernandez also showed a swooping waterfall crafted from curving blue and white plastic alongside this rendering of light refracted in mist.
 (At Lehmann Maupin Gallery’s Lower East Side location through Sept 1st).